Frequently Asked Questions

 What about labs and imaging?

 I have a family member who is medically very complex.
-She/He is on a ventilator, has severe dementia, and is incapacitated.
-She/He is doing fine, but we need a doctor to come to the home periodically and be her/his new primary care doctor.
+They are on a ventilator, have severe dementia, and are incapacitated.
+They are doing fine, but we need a doctor to come to the home periodically and be our new primary care doctor.
 Can you do that?

 I know how hard and overwhelming it is to have a family member who has a lot of medical needs.
 It's hard, it really is.
 It's even harder when you don't know where to go for help.